 SVG-edit – a vector graphics editor in the browser

-- Not a project that I started, but one that I’ve become heavily involved in, to the point where I became the lead developer for a while.
+Not a project that I started, but one that I’ve become heavily involved in, to the point where I became a lead developer until around March 2011.
 The editor uses HTML5, CSS3 and SVG technologies, pushing the capabilities of modern browsers.
 Features contributed by me include bezier path editing, the ability to zoom in/out, making the editor extendable together with optional extensions and quite a bit more.

 CSS Template Layout script – (demo page)